jordanpapaleo/NewHire/Tests/1/README.md

 **Libraries:** All previous

 **ToDo**
-1. Create some mock data in the form of JSON .
+1. Create some mock data in the form of JSON.
+Create 5 users
-2. Consume that JSON file in your angular app to populate the users
+2. Consume that JSON file in your angular app to populate the users for your user table
-3.

 ## 4: Create a type ahead filter for the data in the table
+**Requirements:** mock3.png and markup from previous exercise
+**Technologies:** All previous plus JSON
+**Libraries:** All previous

+**ToDo**
+1. Use the 5 users now in your app and implement a quick type ahead filter for the app.
+2. Clicking the pencil icon should populatefor a user's information into user form.
+3. Creating a new user should add the user to your user list in app memory.
+This does not need to write back to the JSON file and it is not expected to persist user changes in the app through a refresh